jacksonsugar/Minion_3/README.md

 ### Follow on screen instructions

-Install raspbian as normal
+&emsp;Install raspbian as normal

-Choose any password for the device
+&emsp;Choose any password for the device

-Skip wireless setup
+&emsp;Skip wireless setup

-When prompted, update the computer
+&emsp;When prompted, update the computer

-Allow it to reboot
+&emsp;Allow it to reboot

 ### Clone Repo and Install

-Once the Pi reboots, open a terminal and type this command to download the repo:
+&emsp;Once the Pi reboots, open a terminal and type this command to download the repo:

   `~$ sudo git clone https://github.com/jacksonsugar/Minion_3.git`

-Now navigate into the folder and begin the install process:
+&emsp;Now navigate into the folder and begin the install process:

   `~$ cd Minion_3/`

   `~/Minion/$ sudo python Minion_install.py`

-  Assign the device with an IP address between 2 and 250
+  &emsp;Assign the device with an IP address between 2 and 250

-  Enter [Y] to enable debug mode
+  &emsp;Enter [Y] to enable debug mode

-  Enter [N] to choose to have files saved to the Desktop
+  &emsp;Enter [N] to choose to have files saved to the Desktop

-  Allow the installer to finish and it will turn the Pi off.
+  &emsp;Allow the installer to finish and it will turn the Pi off.

-  Finally power on the Minion_Hub and Master_Hub
+  &emsp;Finally power on the Minion_Hub and Master_Hub

   ### Attach HAT and power 12V via the 4 pin JST

-  The Pi will boot up and complete it's installation (setting the clock)
+  &emsp;The Pi will boot up and complete it's installation (setting the clock)

-  Then the Pi will reboot
+  &emsp;Then the Pi will reboot

-  Once the Pi reboots you may disconnect the LAN network cable
+  &emsp;Once the Pi reboots you may disconnect the LAN network cable

   ### Test if the Minion is working

-  Connect to the Minion_Hub with your cell phone or another computer:
+  &emsp;Connect to the Minion_Hub with your cell phone or another computer:

-  Open a brouser and type the IP of the Minion
+  &emsp;Open a brouser and type the IP of the Minion

-  (i.e. 192.168.0.XXX)
+  &emsp;(i.e. 192.168.0.XXX)

-  If you are greeted with a website then you did it!
+  &emsp;If you are greeted with a website then you did it!